 Sources in the Conspiracy-Pseudoscience category may publish unverifiable information that is not always supported by evidence.
-These sources may be untrustworthy for credible/verifiable information, therefore fact checking and further investigation is recommended on a per article basis when obtaining information from these sources.
+These sources may be untrustworthy for credible/verifiable information; therefore, fact-checking and further investigation is recommended on a per article basis when obtaining information from these sources.
 See all Conspiracy-Pseudoscience sources.

-Factual Reporting: MIXED
+Factual Reporting: LOW

-Launched in 2009, Zero Hedge is a finance blog founded by Colin Lokey also known with the pseudonym “Tyler Durden,” Daniel Ivandjiiski, and Tim Backshall.
-According to a Bloomberg Interview the Zero Hedge founders/authors were anonymous until 2016.
-A Professional Service Subscription is required to read the rest of the interview from Bloomberg, however a New Yorker article also covered their history.
+Launched in 2009, ZeroHedge is a finance blog founded by Colin Lokey, also known as “Tyler Durden,” Daniel Ivandjiiski, and Tim Backshall.
+According to a Bloomberg Interview, the ZeroHedge founders/authors were anonymous until 2016.
+A Professional Service Subscription is required to read the rest of Bloomberg’s interview; however, a New Yorker article also covered their history.

-Zero Hedge wrote a rebuttal article regarding the Bloomberg interview that can be found here.
-A quote from the rebuttal reads: “Zero Hedge hired Colin when he approached us over a year ago begging for a job after he was fired with cause from Seeking Alpha, following a fight with a co-worker.”
+ZeroHedge wrote a rebuttal article regarding the Bloomberg interview that can be found here.
+A quote reads: “Zero Hedge hired Colin after he approached us over a year ago begging for a job after being fired with cause from Seeking Alpha, following a fight with a co-worker.”

 Funded by / Ownership

 The website is registered in Bulgaria under the name Georgi Georgiev, a business partner of Krassimir Ivandjiiski.

 Analysis / Bias

 In a quote from the above New Yorker article, they summarize the blog’s political stance, which Lokey told Bloomberg is: “Russia=good.
 Obama=idiot.
 Bashar al-Assad=benevolent leader.
 John Kerry= dunce.
 Vladimir Putin=greatest leader in the history of statecraft.”